Christina Karras logo icon 'k' - elegant, refined, expressive

 15.760, 18.940 there’s nothing like hanging out with your lover in a bed.

-My favorite accents are black
+accents are

 …the blacks of a fireplace, the blacks of a table, table legs, of a candlestick in bronze which has all those blackened hues.

-if it doesn’t sound well, I don’t know why you’re living there.
+if it doesn’t sound

 how sounds and acoustics influence how I design a room… that's sort of everything to me.
 If it doesn't sound well, I don't know why you're living there.